Tutopiya Logo

 Worked exam-style stems (how to answer the wording)

-2. “Explain how capillaries are adapted for the exchange of materials.”
-Walls one cell thick → short diffusion distance; narrow lumen → slow flow → more time for exchange; permeable walls.
-Reward: diffusion distance + exchange named.
+2. “Explain how capillaries are adapted for the exchange of substances.”
+Walls one cell thick → short diffusion distance; narrow lumen → slow blood flow → more time for exchange.
+Reward: structure linked to exchange.

-How blood vessels connect to Transport in animals (0610)
+How blood vessels connect to the rest of the syllabus

 Common mistakes students make

-• Saying arteries always carry oxygenated blood — pulmonary artery is deoxygenated.
+• Saying arteries always carry oxygenated blood (pulmonary artery carries deoxygenated blood to lungs).

 When you need more support

-If compare artery/vein questions keep failing, use the Blood Vessels quiz, then book a Cambridge IGCSE Biology tutor.
+If blood vessel compare and explain questions keep costing marks, work through Transport in Animals topical past paper questions and the Blood Vessels quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 How do I revise blood vessels effectively?
-Build a three-column compare table, then practise explain stems and take the Blood Vessels quiz.
+Learn the compare table, explain one adaptation per vessel type from memory, then take the Blood Vessels quiz.

 Ready to master Cambridge IGCSE Biology blood vessels?